-This should be given 15 to 25 mg per day (this is the standard dose for adults).
+This should be given 15 to 25 mg per day (the standard dose for adults).

 The treatment is usually 2 to 3 daily doses, but recent studies suggest that 5 mg twice a day is adequate and prevents excessive replacement.

 The monitoring is mainly clinical due to the lack of objective parameters.

 Within pregnancy considerations, cortisol-binding globulin and free cortisol levels increase during pregnancy, so the hydrocortisone replacement should be increased by 50% in the third trimester.

 The hormones must be replaced according to the individual deficiencies observed in the laboratories.

 The replacement of thyroid hormone tetraiodothyronine is adjusted to the individual requirements of each patient.